CamlineKe/CamlineKe/README.md

 ##  2026 Goals

 - [ ] Learn Golang
-- [ ] Build CribFinder
+- [ ] Build Kampus Loan
-- [ ] Master Frontend Completely
+- [ ] Master Fullstack in full
-- [ ] Learn on how to use AWS, Panels & Digital Ocean
+- [ ] Learn on how to use AWS, Azure & Digital Ocean

 ##  2025 Goals

-- [✓] Build and deploy a mobile safety app
+- [✓] Build and deploy scalable web apps
-- [✓] Learn Compiler Construction
+- [✓] Learn how the system works
 - [✓] Launch a SaaS side project
 - [✓] Contribute to an open-source project